janaikam/CalendarApp/README.md

 - [ ] User can see indicator where there is an activity for the day
 - [ ] User can get their feed from Facebook
 - [ ] User can change how the calendar looks
-- [ ] User can see events that are near their current location
+- [X] User can see events that are near their current location
 - [X] User can respond saying they are going to an event
 - [ ] User can share events with friends
-- [ ] User can see a map of an event's location if it is in person
 - [ ] User can search for events in specific locations
-- [ ] User can login as a Guest but that prevents them from creating/adding events to their calendar
-- [ ] User can click on the map to expand it
+- [X] User can click on the map to expand it

 ### 2. Screen Archetypes